hothanhtuan1209/mini_supermarket_project/README.md

 > py manage.py createsuperuser

 8. Login superuser account
- - Log in with account superuser to check the newly created Roles and Permissions
+ - Login with account superuser to check the newly created Roles and Permissions

  ## Contribute
  - If you want to contribute to this project, please create a pull request and clearly describe the changes you propose